Essential Oils for Summer Ailments

 Bruises are a common occurrence during the months of summer.
 To reduce swelling and bruising; soak a cloth in cold water, wring out access water, then apply 2-5 drops of lavender oil.
 Hold on the affected area for approximately fifteen minutes.

 Burns can be treated with lavender oil using the same method for bruises.
 Lavender oil is one of the few oils that can be applied directly to the skin.
-Add 2-3 drops to a cotton ball and dab the
+Add 2-3 drops to a cotton ball and dab the affected area.

 Constipation can be caused by stress, hurried meals, inadequate roughage, lack of exercise and dehydration.
 Basil, Marjoram, and Rosemary have each shown the ability to assist with constipation.
 Each has additional therapeutic properties, which may help with other symptoms.
 A simple, yet effective, remedy is to apply 3-5 drops of either Basil, Marjoram or Rosemary oil to a carrier oil and massage the abdomen.
 Use a clockwise rotation as you massage.